-- The Trustees of each of the Participating Schemes decided, during the prior year, to withdraw from the CCIF and assets began to be transferred to new individual policies and mandates of the two schemes. - The overall value of the CCIF therefore decreased by £3.041 million to £35K at 31 March 2023 following withdrawal from the CCIF of the CPP and CSPF. - The only asset remaining at 31 March 2023 was accrued investment income from the property companies received post year end which was transferred to the Participating Schemes in June 2023.
+- The Trustees of each of the Participating Schemes continued to withdraw from the CCIF and the final income has been transferred to the two Participating Schemes. - The overall value of the CCIF therefore decreased by £35k to £nil at 31 March 2024 following withdrawal of the funds from the CCIF to the CPP and CSPF.